ethanptruong/cse15l-lab-report/LabReport1.md

 > I lastly used the file path to the ```en-us.txt``` file as an argument for ```ls``` as
 > seen on line 11.
 The computer then printed the file path to the terminal.
-> This is not an error because if a filepath is provided as an argument, it will
+> This is not an error because if a file path is provided as an argument, it will
 > print the path if the file exists.

 # this is cat